szomoru/MP1-Bodyweight/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. As a First Time Visitor, I want to easily understand the content of the webpage and make a fast decision if the content interesting for me or not.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
-        2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        1. Entering to the page the visitor faces with Landing page where the background picture clearly describe that the website is about workout
+        2. Over the background hero image there is a text box floating, which contains text what also makes a reference to the content of the page.
+The textbos contains the call-to-action button, which invite the visitor to the detailed page if her/his interest was woken up by the Landing page

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily navigate through the site and get an overal picture about the site structure very fast.

-        1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        1. After entering to the main webpage the visitor faces a well structured page.
+The structure of the is the same all over the entire website, so the navigation is easy for the visitor.
+        2. The navigation is located on the lefts side of the screen and always visible all accross the website.
+So the visitor always can find a link to go somewhere and never trapped
+        3. On the navigation plane the actual page where the visitor is located is always very well highlighted.
+So it is always clear for the visitor whe she/he is on the website
+        4. The "Use Your Body" text in the header is always linked to the first page of the website (not Landing page)

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a First Time Visitor, I want to see their social media availability, where i can get more information about the site or organisation / person behind that.
-        1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        1. Social media links are located in the Footer right section.
+The footer is sticked to the bottom of the webpage.
+If the content is too much for the screen (specially on smaller screens) the vistor has to scroll down to the footer.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+        2. The visitor always ha the possibility to contact to the website owner and asking question through the contact form on the Contact page

+    4. As a first Time Visitor i want to find the possibility how to get more information or notifications about future updates.
+        1. The Visitor has the possibility to sign-up an automated newsletter, so get extra information regularly or get information about the webpage content updates
+        2. The Visitor always has the possibility to Contact the website owner and ask any question through the Contact form on the Contact page

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to find information about bodyweight exercises.

-        1. These are clearly shown in the banner message.
-        2. They will be directed to a page with another hero image and call to action.
+        1. There is dedicated navigation point for the Bodyweight exercises.
+Although it says "Basic" exercises, the long term plan is to update and add new exercises regularly.
+Newsletter notification will be sent to the subscribed Visitors
+        2. On the Outdoor Gym page the Visitor can find public gym locations with meeting times, so there is a possibility to get information about the exercises personally from a community

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. As a Returning Visitor, I want to see a contact form where i can ask questions or share my thoughts and comments.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
+        1. This Contact form is clearly visible and accessable on the Contact page on eny screen size and platform
+        2. In the footer section there are also social links, so the Visitor can contact through those links as well.
+By clicking any of the social icon the linked social platform wabpage opens in a separate window

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+    3. As a Returning Visitor, I want to find community links.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+        1. The community links can be found in the Footer area on every page.
+Since the Footer location and visibilty depends on the amount of the main section content and the screen size, it can happen that the Visitor has to scroll down to the Footer section.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
+        2. On the Outdoor Gym page there are Outdoor Gym locations defined together with meeting times.
+If the Visitor leaves close to any of those locations and has the willingnes to meet up people, then the Visitor has the possibility to be a part of a community personally and localy.

 -   #### Frequent User Goals

+    1. As a Frequent User, I want to see if there are more bodyweight exercises or maybe full training plans.
+        1. More exercises and trainig plans are planned for the future features but the content is updated continuously

+    2. As a Frequent User, I want to sign up to a Newsletter so never miss any updates or news about the website and the topic.

     1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.